janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 Displaying the 10000 collectibles on a screen to select one, in a comprehensive manner, is a difficult task too.
 Here also, some simplifications and tradeoffs will be made.

-This project will be restricted to one NFT collection that has one already existed market: an OpenSea collection, The Bored Apes, The Cool Cats, or else, but it seems not easy to interact with their smart contracts and to have their logs, maybe the Cryptopunks and the Cryptopunks smart contract market.
+This project will be restricted to one NFT collection that has one already existed market: an OpenSea collection, The Bored Apes, The Cool Cats, or else, nevertherless it seems not easy to interact with their smart contracts and to have their logs, maybe the Cryptopunks and the Cryptopunks smart contract market.

 The choice, for that project, is to be concentrated on the smart contract, its logic, and what is around it, even if, the analysis and its visualization have to be more simplified than their description below.
 If it seems, that this kind of project has economic potential, more profound research could be done.